dritter/extended-table/README.md

 For controlling what happens if you click a table cell, you could add a `clickHandler` on the column definition.

+### Collapsible Columns

+If you have very large columns, you can render them as collapsible by setting `collapsed: false` on the column definition.

 ## Limitations

 This component aims for comfort more than for performance.
 So if you want to